-Young people can be catalysts for change. . .and often are.
-Youth perspectives and experiences are too often missing from the conversations that determine what their community will look like.
-But when young people step up and speak up, people notice and decision-makers listen.
+- Young people can be catalysts for change.
+Youth perspectives and experiences are too often missing from the conversations that determine what their communities will look like.
+But when young people step up and speak up, people notice, and decision-makers listen.

-Making change takes energy and youth have plenty of it.
-The natural exuberance, passion and curiosity of young people is often the spark that keeps social progress moving forward.
+- Making change takes energy and youth have plenty of it.
+Their natural enthusiasm and passion are often the spark that keeps social progress moving forward.

 What’s in it for youth?

-Social and community connections — Working together with others toward a mutual goal is a great way to make friends and develop relationships with all sorts of people outside of the school community.
+- Social and community connections: Working together with others toward a mutual goal is a great way to make friends and develop relationships with people in and outside of the school community.

-Personal power — Every person has the capacity to make a positive difference.
-It’s empowering to discover and use one’s unique talents and interests to make the world a better place.
+- Personal power: Every person has the capacity to make a positive difference.
+Young people can use their unique talents and interests to make the world a better place.